CharlotteGore/Lint-Deck/README.md

 Once it's running point your browser at 127.0.0.1:8001, and that's it.
 By default all modules are disabled, you simply click "enable monitoring" to begin.

-It's a bit rough and ready, only tested on Chrome, but it's working and useful.
+This is still very rough and ready atm, made worse by developing on the new (but unstable) node.exe.
+Your milage, etc.